Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Optional: Backup System
 _______________________

-Once in a while, a full backup of the simulation state should be performed, to resist to "disasters" such as fire, flood, crackers, burglary, etc.
+Once in a while (far preferably: on a regular planned basis), a full backup of the simulation state should be performed, to resist to "disasters" such as fire, flood, crackers, burglary, etc.

 This can be done either directly by writing the data to a dedicated hard disk that will be then removed and stored in a secure place, or, more usually, by burning a removable media.